crest-cassia/xsub/README.md

 To solve this problem, we propose a unified I/O format for job scheduler.
 This gem is one implementation that wraps Torque to have the proposed specification.
+By extending this gem, you can use several kinds of schedulers using a unified format.

 ## Proposed Specification